Giant Breakfast Cookies

 - Beat oil, sugars, egg & vanilla about 2-3 minutes until thick.

-- Fold in dry ingredients, prunes, & chocolate chips.
+- Fold in dry ingredients, prunes, & chopped chocolate.
 Mixture will be very thick and sticky.

 - Shape into 2-inch balls and place on baking sheet (6 cookies per sheet).
 Using a wet fork, press down to 1/2-inch thickness.